hashicorp/vault-benchmark/README.md

 ## CassandraDB

 This benchmark will test the dynamic generation of CassandraDB credentials.
 In order to use this test, configuration for the CassandraDB instance MUST be provided as a JSON file using the `cassandradb_config_json` flag.
 The primary required fields are the `username` and `password` for the user configured in CassandraDB for Vault to use, as well as the `hosts` field that defines the addresses to be use and the `protocol_version`.
 Below is an example configuration to communicate with a locally running test environment:

+Configuration Options
+- `pct_cassandradb_read`: percent of requests that are CassandraDB Dynamic Credential generations

 ```
 {